QualiSystems/quali-standards/spec/networking_standard.md

 ###### Notes
 Compatible with the connectivity in CloudShell 7.0 version and above.
 This command will be available in the Shell only when applicable in the device.
 The standard doesn’t support different VLAN request to the same Switch/Router/Wireless-Controller port at the same time.
 For example, connecting the same port to multiple VLAN services each with a different VLAN ID/range.
 When configuring VLAN ID/range on a port the assumption is that there is no other VLAN configured on it.
+This command should be hidden from the UI.

 ###### Display Name
 ApplyConnectivityChanges